Have you ever visited a new place and felt ‘wow’ about it? For many visitors, it happens at Palmerton.

 You can definitely plan a few hours of a side trip here while traveling to New York City or Harrisburg.
 You might wish to revisit it someday again, to take a break and relax at Palmerton.

-An expansive town park, a community pool, a growing library, and Residence Park (the region's most beautiful turn-of the-century neighborhood) continue to make Palmerton an outstanding example of everything a small town should be.
+Some of the gems include an expansive town park, a community pool, a growing library, and Residence Park (the region's most beautiful turn-of the-century neighborhood).
+These features easily continue to make Palmerton an outstanding example of everything a small town should be.
 Merchants still sell hardware, sporting goods, jewelry, groceries and clothing along Palmerton's wide main street.
 Numerous annual events take place in Palmerton.
 They include a Rolling Cruise in June, Sidewalk Sales in August and a Community Festival in September.
 The Palmerton Area Historical Society has well-organized, extensive archives of local photos and artifacts at the Borough Hall and the Heritage Center on Delaware Avenue.

 Appalachian Trail hikers know Palmerton as a friendly place to stay over at the Neighborhood House (present day Borough Hall).
 To understand Palmerton's past and why it exists today, think zinc.
 Palmerton was founded in 1898 largely because of its closeness to anthracite, the Lehigh Canal and the railroads.
 Zinc mines were in Franklin, New Jersey as well.